 'Recycling' Fashion Show (Spring event Only)

 The search is on for America’s Next Top ‘Recycling’ Model to show off this season’s “trashiest” outfit created from recyclable materials!
-The Fashion Show will be hosted Saturday of the event at 11:30am at the Festival.
+The Fashion Show will be hosted Saturday at the festival.
+Check in is at 11:30am, the fashion show begins at 12pm.
 Any interested child in grades Kindergarten through 6th Grade may enter this fun competition.